Organ Donation: Are You Opting In Or Out?

 You can donate various organs, including your heart, liver, kidneys and lungs.
 Up to eight lives can be saved from one donor alone.
 Donating your organs could also help your family through the grieving process in knowing that their loved one has given someone else a second chance at life.

-The opt-out system has proven a success so far with 32 out of 60 organs transplanted through deemed consent within the first six months.
-To date, only 8% of the population of Wales have chosen to opt-out, thus already providing hope for those in desperate need of an organ transplant.
+The opt-out system has proven a success so far with only 5.9% of the population of Wales choosing to opt-out, thus already providing hope for those in desperate need of an organ transplant.

-If you do wish to become an organ donor here are a few practical points for you to consider:-
+If you do wish to be an organ donor here are a few practical points for you to consider:

 - Register your decision with the NHS Organ Donation Register.
 This is a confidential list and will identify you to medical staff as an organ donor.